uturunku1/portfolio/README.md

 ## Support and contact details

-_Dear user: if you run into any issues or have questions or suggestion, I encourage to contact me or to make a contribution to the code._
+_Dear user: if you run into any issues or have questions or suggestion, please feel free to contact me or to make a contribution to the code._

 ## Technologies Used